 What to Avoid: Unless you have a religious reason, you should never wear any kind of hat to court.
 Avoid dark glasses as well.
 If you have facial hair, make sure it is trimmed and clean (again, unless you have religious requirements for facial hair).
 While it’s best to have a professional, clean haircut, if you have long hair, make sure it is in a neat ponytail.
 Avoid flashy jewelry, which just screams to the judge that you have money to spare.

 It’s a sad truth that women are often more sexualized for their clothing choices than men.
 Though it’s not right at all that this is the situation, it’s important to dress very professionally if you have a court date:

 - Skirts that are knee length (or longer), or slacks

 - Simple and tidy hair, perhaps in a bun or a ponytail

 - Heels should be no more than 2 inches — flats may be preferable

 What to Avoid: Don’t go for heavy makeup or perfumes; foundation, neutral lip gloss and mascara is good for court.
 Tight clothing or tops with a low cut are an absolute no. If you only own form-fitting tops, consider a nice sweater or jacket to wear over it.
 As with the men, unless you have religious reasons, avoid wearing anything on your head.
 If you wear earrings, they should be small studs.
 Again, as with the men, avoid any flashy jewelry.

 The best rule of thumb for men and women is: Don’t be distracting.
 Let the judge make their decision on your case based on the evidence, not on what you’re wearing.
 Simple clothing in neutral clothing is the best way to go.
 When in doubt, contact an attorney regarding what would be best to wear.

-Contact the attorneys at Feifer & Greenberg today for a free consultation and to learn more about fighting the charges.
+Contact the attorneys at Feifer & Greenberg online today or call us at (888) 842–5384 for a free consultation and to learn more about fighting the charges.